adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 16.Manage-AD-ResourcesShared
 - Management of common shared resources, assignment of resource permissions to AD users.
 Makes use of the *NTFSSecurity* module.

+#### 17.Join-ComputerToDomain
+- Set computer name and join computer to AD domain.